Mapleia/EIYL_Notebook/README.md

 1. [Install Anaconda](https://docs.anaconda.com/anaconda/install/index.html), a Python environment manager.
 2. [Setup](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/) a [R](https://www.r-project.org/) environment with conda.

-    a) Follow the R Notebook tutorial up until it tells you to create a notebook in the browser.
+    a) Follow the R Notebook tutorial up until it tells you to create a notebook in the browser (use v3.7.11 Python and the latest R).

     b) With the browser UI, navigate to where this notebook is located.
 3. Install r packages through Anaconda.